Canadian American Prototype Thunder Car Race

-- Lightning (Dean Vetrock): Chassis "ROMLIN/7" was one of the 1977 Lightnings but its history before it was raced by Bobby Unser for the Teddy Yip/Dan Gurney AAR team in early 1978 is unresolved.
+- Lightning 77 (Dean Vetrock): Chassis "ROMLIN/7" was one of the 1977 Lightnings but its history before it was raced by Bobby Unser for the Teddy Yip/Dan Gurney AAR team in early 1978 is unresolved.
 It was used for the opening four races of 1978 before being replaced by the team's new Eagle.
 To Richard Hoffman (Milford, OH) for 1979 and raced by Joe Saldana as the #59 or #69 car during 1979 and 1980.
 These entry numbers were also used by the team's old 1972 Eagle and exactly how the two cars were used is still to be determined.
 The Lightning was run in practice at the 1981 Indy 500 with modified sidepods and nose but was crashed by Saldana.
-It was acquired by Dean Vetrock for 1982, but he failed to qualify for the Indy 500 and did not appear again.
+It was acquired by Dean Vetrock (Racine, WI) for 1982, but he failed to qualify for the Indy 500 and did not appear in the series again.
 Vetrock raced this car briefly in the CAT (ex-Can-Am) series in 1987.
-Four years later, the car was acquired from a Monterey area dealer by a client of Tom Tatalovich Racing Services (Golden Valley, AZ) and restored to AAR livery.
-Sold at a Barrett-Jackson auction in Scottsdale, Arizona in January 1992.
+Four years later, the car was acquired from a Monterey area dealer by a client of Tom Tatalovich Racing Services (Golden Valley, AZ).
+Tatlovich restored the car to AAR livery, and it was sold at a Barrett-Jackson auction in Scottsdale, Arizona in January 1992.
 Tom recalls that the buyer was from?Hilton Head.
 Subsequent history unknown.

 - Lola T332C [HU46] (Ray Reimer): See full history: Lola T332 HU46.

 - March 85C (Buddy Lazier): Buddy Lazier's #19 March 85C Can-Am car was identified at Willow Springs in 1987 by Martin Spetz as 85C-08 "ex-Rahal".